 The brain of a human child is spectacularly amazing.
 Even in any previously unknown situation, the brain makes a decision based on its primal knowledge.
 Depending on the outcome, it learns and remembers the most optimal choices to be taken in that particular scenario.
 On a high level, this process of learning can be understood as a ’trial and error’ process, where the brain tries to maximize the occurrence of positive outcomes.

-Similar is the inception of Reinforcement Learning.
-An ideal machine is like a child’s brain, that can remember each and every decision taken in given tasks.
-Likewise, the goal is to try and optimize the results.
+Reinforced Learning works just like a child’s brain, that can remember each and every decision taken in given tasks.
 In Reinforcement Learning, the learner isn’t told which action to take, but is instead made to try and discover actions that would yield maximum reward.
 In the most interesting and challenging cases, actions may not only affect the immediate reward, but also impact the next situation and all subsequent rewards.
-These two characteristics: ‘trial and error search’ and ‘delayed reward’ are the most distinguishing features of reinforcement learning.
+These two characteristics: ‘trial and error search’ and ‘delayed reward’ are the most distinguishing features of reinforced learning.

 Machines vs Humans

 Many of us must have heard about the famous Alpha Go, built by Google using Reinforcement Learning.
 This machine has even beaten the world champion Lee Sudol in the abstract strategy board game of Go!